Select Page

 Classical Arabic Language

 Students will be required to complete a placement test in order to assess their Arabic language proficiency.
-If they do not have proficiency they will be eligible to apply for the Foundation Year or Arabic Immersion Year instead.
+If they do not have proficiency they will be eligible to apply for the Foundation Year or Arabic Immersion Programme instead.

 Time Commitment